Hussien-K11/Simple-SIEM-Simulation/README.md

 | 2 | Repeated failed logins (Event ID 4625) |
 | 3 | Privilege escalation attempts (Event ID 4672) |

+---

+### Rule 1 – Suspicious Parent-Child Process Execution
+Phishing payloads often abuse trusted parent apps like Word or Explorer to silently spawn PowerShell or CertUtil.
+This detection highlights that relationship and flags it early, before the attack progresses.

 <details>
-<summary>Rule 1 – Suspicious Parent-Child Process Execution</summary>
+<summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-This rule was inspired by real-world phishing cases where Word or Explorer silently launches PowerShell.
-Since my log data didn’t have a built-in parent process field, I simulated it — then filtered for dangerous child processes coming from apps that normally shouldn’t launch them.
-This helped me practise detecting LOLBins and post-exploitation behaviour.
+This rule was inspired by phishing incidents where Word or Explorer silently launches PowerShell.
+Since my logs didn’t include a `parent_process` field, I simulated one and filtered for suspicious child processes launched by trusted applications.
+This helped me practise detecting post-exploitation activity by analysing process lineage.

 **Framework Reference:**
 - **MITRE ATT&CK T1059** – Command and Scripting Interpreter
-- **NIST CSF DE.AE-2**, **NIST 800-61 Step 2.2** – Monitor for suspicious process chains
+- **NIST CSF DE.AE-2**, **NIST 800-61 Step 2.2** – Monitor suspicious process chains
-- **CIS Control 8.7** – Alert on unexpected command-line activity
+- **CIS Control 8.7** – Unexpected command-line execution

 **Logic Summary:**
-- Simulate `parent_process` column
+- Simulate `parent_process` field
-- Match suspicious child processes (PowerShell, CertUtil, etc.)
+- Flag suspicious child processes such as PowerShell or CertUtil
-- Filter for trusted parent apps like `explorer.exe` and `winword.exe`
+- Detect when trusted apps like `explorer.exe` launch them

 <details>
 <summary>View Windows Rule 1 Screenshots</summary>